 If you’re battling the effects of thermal expansion and contraction of metals consider Negative CTE for extreme environments.
 Athermalization on optics is one of the biggest challenges designers face when dealing with extreme environments.
-As materials get hot or get bitterly cold, the resulting stresses on the housings cause performance problems for the optic lens.
+As materials get hot or get bitterly cold, the resulting stresses on the housings cause performance problems in optics.

 In optics applications, this dictates the need for elaborate housing designs and even bolt-on heating/cooling mechanisms to keep the optics within a manageable working environment.

 ALLVAR Alloys are the only metals in the world that reacts completely opposite of other materials.
-It shrinks when it gets hot, and expands when it gets cold, offering a passive solution to Extreme optics that can save weight, time, and money.
+It shrinks when it gets hot, and expands when it gets cold, offering a passive solution to assemblies in extreme environments that can save weight, time, and money.

-Alloy-16 offers a NTE (Negative Thermal Expansion) down to -30 ppm / ℃, operating passively and reliably in extreme environments from 100℃ to Cryogenic temperatures.
+Alloy-30 offers a NTE (Negative Thermal Expansion) down to -30 ppm / ℃, operating passively and reliably in extreme environments from 100℃ to cryogenic temperatures.

-Could Alloy-16 be used to compensate for the positive CTE of other materials to ensure an improved performance of optics or instrumentation?
+Could Alloy-30 be used to compensate for the positive CTE of other materials to ensure an improved performance of optics or instrumentation?